 The James Bond Strategy

 As its name suggests, this strategy is derived from the famous secret agent character created by Ian Fleming.
 This is a ‘Flat Betting’ system, meaning your bet amount stays the same for every round.
 It spreads your bet across over half the table, with the idea of placing the odds firmly in your favour, though it doesn’t really work that way in practice.
 For example, following James Bond’s debonair lead, you might bet on 19-36 (covering half the wheel), 13-19 (extending this to three-quarters of the wheel), and then 0 (as insurance).
 Though these bets seem to have a correlation to each other, they’re in fact 3 discrete bets, so there’s nothing particularly special about them.
 Still, James Bond makes it look good.
+This is a great strategy to try to make sure you wont be making any strange bets at the casino, bet smart!

-The Fibonacci Strategy
+The Fibonacci Betting Strategy

 The Fibonacci Strategy delves deep into the realms of mathematics to try to secure a winning streak.
 You may have heard of the Fibonacci Sequence (a string of numbers beginning with 1, in which the next number is the sum of the previous two).
 Applying this to roulette, you would start at any bet amount you wish (usually a low one, unless you’re a millionaire), and on even-money outside bets, use the Fibonacci sequence to dictate how much you bet on each session.
 Though this at least gives you a clear path in your game, it doesn’t increase your odds of winning at all.
+We recommend you check our guide to discover more ways to win in games.

 Roulette is, of course, a game of chance.
 Unlike Poker, in which human interaction, body language and bluffing add a clear element of skill, your odds of winning in Roulette are dependent on maths and physics.
 Ultimately, any strategy you use is unlikely to affect the outcome of your game.
 But the strategy can certainly make any game far more fun!